cytechmobile/radicle-migration-tool/README.md

 ```

-This will generate the JAR file in the `target` directory.
+This will generate the binary file in the `target` directory.

 ### Downloading pre-built binaries
 Pre-built binaries can be downloaded from the project's GitHub [releases page](https://github.com/cytechmobile/radicle-github-migrate/releases).
 Choose the appropriate release for your operating system and download the associated JAR or executable file.